iancaragol/with/content/posts/morocco/index.md

 ![DSC03841](DSC03841.jpg)

 > White dromedaries by the river - The dromedary is a camel with "one hump", also known as the Arabian camel

+This was our last stop until our driver dropped us off at our riad for the night.
+When we arrived at the riad we both felt very sleepy from the car ride so Leah did the classic "time to read a book" and proceeded to fall asleep next to me as I edited photos (for this blog).
+We had a lovely dinner of chicken tajine and went to bed early as our driver would be there at sun rise to begin our journey into the Sahara desert! 🐪

+### Tuesday 2/21

+Coming soon...